jalanb/pym/docs/index.rst

 What is pym?
 ------------

-Python code to code Pythonistic languages.
+pym helps with editing code, not text.
+No Java neither.

+pym knows what code is, from a programmer's POV: controlled flow of data through manipulations.
+Although, preferrably manipulation.

+Code is expressed in a language, such as `Python <https://github.com/jalanb/pym/tree/master/pym>`_ or `Bash <https://github.com/jalanb/dotjab/tree/master/src>`_, etc.

+Code is parsed to an NST, which is annotated with interesting properties of the code.

+An NST is a "Named Syntax Tree", which links known names to known Syntax Trees.
+A "Syntax Tree" is provided by a (language-specific) parser, and can catch any runtime problems, providing source for each stack frame.

 pym was inspired by vim but it handles structured (not plain) text.
 At present pym is entirely vapourware, and consists of some ideas based around :ref:`mindful_manipulation` of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those provided by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ .
-It would help `my coding <https://github.com/jalanb/dotjab/tree/master/src>`_ if the parser could `handle bash` too.
+It would help  if the parser could `handle bash` too.

 Parsing
 ^^^^^^^